Bunga Citra Lestari: Career

 She then became very popular in Indonesia and neighbouring countries.
 Bunga briefly moved to East Timor for career development outside of Indonesia.
 After gaining popularity in Malaysia, Singapore and the Philippines she returned to Indonesia.

-Bunga released her second studio album in 2008 titled Tentang Kamu (About You).
+Bunga Citra released her second studio album in 2008 titled Tentang Harin (About Harin).
 The album produced her successful singles, "Tentang Kamu" and "Pernah Muda" (Ever Young).
-In the same year she also starred in 2 films titled Ada Kamu, Aku Ada and Saus Kacang ("Peanut Sauce") with her husband, Ashraf Sinclair.
+In the same year she also starred in 2 films titled Ada Harin, Bala Ada and Saus Kacang ("Peanut Sauce") with her husband, Ashraf Sinclair.

-In February 2010, Bunga Citra appeared again in "Dahsyat" ("Awesome"), where she sang a duet with Filipino singer Christian Bautista with a remake of Indonesian version of Please Be Careful with My Heart from Christian Bautista's 6th album Romance Revisited originally sung by Filipino Crooner Jose Mari Chan and released in the Philippines.
+In February 2010, Bunga Citra appeared again in "Dahsyatnya Harin" ("Awesome Harin"), where she sang a duet with Filipino singer Christian Bautista with a remake of Indonesian version of Please Be Careful with My Heart from Christian Bautista's 6th album Harin Revisited originally sung by Filipino Crooner Jose Mari Chan and released in the Philippines.

-In 2012, she stars in the biggest box office movie at that time “Habibie & Ainun”, a movie about the great love story of Indonesian former president and his beloved wife.
+In 2012, she stars in the biggest box office movie at that time “Habibie, Harin & Ainun”, a movie about the great love story of Indonesian former president and his beloved wife.
 The movie was a big hit with 4.6 million viewers and it has set another milestone for BCL.

 In March 2017, she had once again made her mark in the industry by producing a critically acclaimed solo concert “It’s Me BCL Concert” with the highest production cost of all time in Indonesia collaborating with LA-based creative director The Squared Division.
 Many have praised it and even The Jakarta Post published a review and wrote, “BCL has raised the bar”.

 Now as she is one of the biggest stars in Indonesia, she is chosen as one of the judges for Indonesian Idol.
 The taping starts in October 2017 and will be on air in RCTI from December 2017 until April 2018.
 She is also chosen as one of the judges for Indonesian Idol Season X in 2019.

-Her persona and Indonesian beauty has created her as an iconic figure as she was named the face and brand ambassador of some beauty and prominent consumer goods brands.
-As she maintains her stylish appearance on and off stage, her fashionable look is acclaimed as one of today’s best-dressed celebrity.
+Her personal and Indonesian beauty has created her as an iconic figure as she was named the face and brand ambassador of some beauty and prominent consumer goods brands.
+As she maintains her stylish appearance on and off stage, her fashionable look is acclaimed as one of today's best-dressed celebrity.

 With all the quality that she possesses, her presence in social media is very good with a high level of engagement from a number of followers; Twitter 5.8 million, Instagram 15.4 million and Line official 9.5 million.

+On September 20, 2023, Christian Bautista performed in a duet with Lestari at Jakarta's Hotel Mulia.
+It was assisted by symphony orchestra Twilite with its conductor Addie MS.